 The Society organises an annual show at the end of April where competitors show their best blooms from every rhododendron section, including species and hybrids.
 Anyone may enter and a novice cup is awarded to the first time exhibitor who wins this class.
 A visit to the show will provide an excellent introduction to our society and you will receive a warm welcome.

-Members are invited to attend the 40th AGM on Friday 25th Apr, 2pm at 2025 Gibson Hall, Garelochhead.
+The AGM is usually held the day before the show to maximise attendance.
+All SRS members are invited to attend the AGM at Gibson Hall, Garelochhead.
 The meeting will be available online via zoom.
 Connection details will be shared to members by e-mail nearer the time.

 Spring Garden Tour